+1 (888) 497-0068

 2. The Decorations

 The altar is also cleaned thoroughly to place offerings that contain foods and flowers afterward.
-Cleaning has to be done prior to New Year because in Vietnamese beliefs, sweeping the floor in the first days of the year is considered a taboo as it also means sweeping the good luck away.
+Cleaning has to be done prior to New Year because in Vietnamese beliefs, sweeping the floor in the first days of the year is considered taboo as it also means sweeping good luck away.

-After cleaning the house, it’s time for decorating it.
-First comes the decorating trees.
+After cleaning the house, it’s time to decorate it.
+First comes the decorating of trees.
 And while people in the West have pine trees for Christmas, people across Vietnam have more than one choice for a decorating tree.
 And it largely depends on the region.
 In the North, the most popular choice is a peach flower (hoa dao), whose blossoms range from pale pink to almost red.
 A symbol of bravery and vitality, the peach flower is regarded as the core of a house during Tet.

 In the South, due to climate differences, ochna integerrima, (hoa mai - photo above) is the most common choice.
-Representing wealthy and love among people, ochna integerrima with its gorgeous yellow flowers helps brighten up the whole living room.
+Representing wealth and love among people, ochna integerrima with its gorgeous yellow flowers helps brighten up the whole living room.

 3. The Tet’s Eve